-When creating/editing a build configuration, open the Dependencies page.
+When editing a build configuration, open the Dependencies page.

-Click the Add new artifact dependency link and specify the following settings:
+Click Add new artifact dependency and specify the following settings:

 Specify the build configuration for the current build configuration to depend on.
 A dependency can be configured on a previous build of the same build configuration.